BURMAUG/shopping/Readme.md

 # Documentation

 This is the documentation of the store application project that I want to start soon.
-It will carry a limited amount of goods that can be queried and I am still contemplating on wether or not to their should be customers, however, I believe their should be a security login/logout.
+It will carry a limited amount of goods that can be queried.
 Here is the list of the products to be listed in the store: Bread, Drink, Milk, Pepper, Rice, Strawberry

                                 Technology Stack